Using the Shared GPU Infrastructure

 Using Docker

 To isolate each projects runtime we will be using Docker.
 To get your relevant dependencies you can pull pre-made Docker images (with pytorch etc. already installed) from the Docker Hub.
+If you have to use python and corresponding libraries please only work inside docker containers and do not install python libraries on your own (e.g. using conda).
+The space on the cluster is very limited, so we rely on docker containers to keep it tidy.

 First check if the image your want to use is already available: